Hard contact lenses, also known as rigid gas-permeable (RGP) lenses, are customized lenses that correct vision.

 Daily cleaners remove debris or buildup from your lenses.
 You’ll put the lens and cleaner in your palm and rub the contact for a few seconds.

-Saline solutions are only used to rinse your lenses.
+Saline solutions are only used to rinse your contact lenses.
 They are gentle, preservative-free liquids that rinse off hydrogen peroxide or daily lens cleaners.

 Carefully follow the label instructions for all types of solutions.
 If you don’t, you increase your chances of eye irritation, infection, and corneal abrasions.